francois-roseberry/monopoly-js/README.md

 ![Game flowchart]
 (http://francois-roseberry.github.io/monopoly-js/doc/game-flowchart.png)

-As you can see, it still misses many features to make it a standard game of monopoly.
+As you can see, it still misses a couple of features to make it a standard game of monopoly.
 They will be implemented later.